mkieblesz/local-workspace/README.md

     127.0.0.1     es
     ```

-3. Clone repos defined in `repolist` file with `make clone-all` into `$WORKSPACE_DIR` which defaults to parent directory.
+3. Clone repos defined in `repolist` file with `make clone` into `$WORKSPACE_DIR` which defaults to parent directory.

 ## Usage

-- `make update-all` updates all repositories in `$WORKSPACE_DIR` with installing/updating python/npm/gem packages
+- `make update` updates all repositories in `$WORKSPACE_DIR` with installing/updating python/npm/gem packages

 ### Services on host and dbs in docker

 Testing services:

-- `make ultimate` cleans environment, runs db containers and services on host, loads fixtures and collects static for all services
+- `make ultimate` setups everything up
 - go to `<service-domain>:<port>` to test services directly, for example `soo.trade.great:8008`
 - `ctrl+c` from tab where services are running
-- `make clean-all` shuts down dbs and runs `make clean` for each service
+- `make stop-dbs` stops db containers

 Testing services via proxy:

 - `make ultimate` setups everything up
 - `make run-proxy` and go to `local-proxy.trade.great` to explore website as it is in prod environments through proxy container
 - `ctrl+c` from tab where services are running
-- `make clean-all` shuts down dbs and runs `make clean` for each service
+- `make stop-dbs` stops db containers

 Working on individual repos: